sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-05-15-Spring Java Based Configuration.md

 ## Pros of XML Based Configuration.
 * Centralized configuration, you don't need to search your code for a bean you can find everything in XML.
-* You can Hot patch XML file easily, as these wouldn't get's convereted to class file.
+* You can Hot patch XML file easily, as these wouldn't get's converted to class file.
 * You can define explicit name of bean and wire them.